Physical Education (PE)

-As a school we attend up to 40 sporting competitions each academic year, competing in the wide range of sports and individual pursuits listed in our curriculum.
+As a school we attend up to 30 sporting events each academic year, providing our young people with the opportunity to compete and achieve their personal best.
 These include borough competitions, festivals, as well as fixtures against other schools.

 Physical development - Moving and handling:

 Children show good control and co-ordination in large and small movements.